-This research was funded by the School for Primary Care Research (NIHR SPCR number 267) and via an NIHR Professorship for RM (NIHR-RP-02-12-015).
+This research was funded by the National Institute for Health Research School for Primary Care Research (NIHR SPCR number 267) and via an National Institute for Health Research Professorship (NIHR-RP-02-12-015).
 JS holds a Wellcome Trust/Royal Society Sir Henry Dale Fellowship (ref 211182/Z/18/Z).
 RM, KT and JS have, or previously received funding from the National Institute for Health Research (NIHR) Collaboration for Leadership in Applied Health Research and Care Oxford at Oxford Health NHS Foundation Trust.
+JM and

-JM and RMcM are NIHR Senior Investigators.
+RMcM are NIHR Senior Investigators.
 HB received funds from NHLBI (R01 HL070713).
-KM received funds from NHLBI (R01 HL090965).
+KM received funds from National Heart, Lung, and Blood Institute (NHLBI) (R01 HL090965).
 FDRH acknowledges part support from the NIHR School for Primary Care Research (SPCR), the NIHR Collaboration for Leadership in Applied Research in Health and Care (CLARHC) Oxford, and the NIHR Biomedical Research Centre (BRC), Oxford.
 RM has received research funding in terms of BP monitors from Omron.
 RM leads a programme of research around self-monitoring/management in stroke with BMc, funded by the Stroke Association and British Heart Foundation.
 BMc is the clinical lead for the Scottish Government's National programme for scaling up tele-monitoring in Scotland.
 HB receives research funds from Otsuka pharmaceuticals, Novo Nordisk, and Sanofi, but none of these studies are related to the current study.
 NH is now an employee of Bristol-Myers Squibb.
 The authors declare no other conflicts of interest.
 The views expressed are those of the authors and not necessarily those of the NIHR or the Department of Health and Social Care.